-Many of you asked us how Firewalla can protect your cyberspace.
-Instead of giving tips and how-to's on features, our founders think it is important to emphasize the following first:
+Many of you have asked us how Firewalla can protect your cyberspace.
+Instead of just giving you tips and how-to's on features, our founders think it is important to emphasize the following first:

 Nothing can protect you if you like to leave your doors open ... or don't have a habit of locking your doors.